 Cardiolipin Binding and the Inner Mitochondrial Membrane

-The central mechanism of SS-31 involves its binding to cardiolipin, a unique phospholipid found almost exclusively in the inner mitochondrial membrane (IMM).
-Cardiolipin plays structural and functional roles that are critical to mitochondrial integrity: it stabilizes the protein complexes of the electron transport chain (Complexes I-V), supports cristae curvature, and facilitates the assembly of ATP synthase oligomers.
+SS-31 works by binding to cardiolipin, a phospholipid that sits almost exclusively in the inner mitochondrial membrane.
+Cardiolipin does three key jobs: it stabilizes electron transport chain complexes (Complexes I-V), maintains cristae shape, and helps ATP synthase assemble.

 Cardiac Dysfunction and Heart Failure Research